screech24/Endless-Drive/README.md

 - Obstacles to avoid
 - High score tracking
 - Responsive design that works on desktop and mobile
-- Touch controls for mobile devices
+- Touch controls for mobile devices with virtual joystick

 ## Controls